University of Arkansas: Basketball

-Men's Basketball: The head coach of the men's basketball team is Eric Musselman, who was previously the head coach at the University of Nevada.
-The Razorbacks play their home games in Bud Walton Arena on the University of Arkansas campus, one of the largest home arenas in college basketball.
+The men's basketball team plays their home games in Bud Walton Arena on the University of Arkansas campus, one of the largest home arenas in college basketball.
 The team won the 1994 National Championship under coach Nolan Richardson, and has been to six Final Fours (1941, 1945, 1978, 1990, 1994, 1995).
 Arkansas basketball was the winningest program in the Southwest Conference, winning the conference 22 times, the most of any of the SWC schools.
 This conference dominance led the Hogs to be named the eighth-best program in history by Street and Smith's magazine.

-Women's Basketball: The Razorback women's basketball team, like the men's basketball team, plays home games in Bud Walton Arena, often referred to as the "Basketball Palace of Mid-America."
+The Razorback women's basketball team, like the men's basketball team, plays home games in Bud Walton Arena, often referred to as the "Basketball Palace of Mid-America."
 The building is located on the University of Arkansas campus.
 The women's basketball team completed its 39th season in 2014–15, and has made 21 post season appearances.
 The Razorbacks made their first NCAA Women's Final Four appearance in 1998, with the help of team leader Christy Smith, and made history as the lowest seed (#9) in the west to advance.
-On March 7, 2020, the team made it to the semifinals in the SEC tournament in Greenville, SC with Coach Mike Neighbors and were ranked #22 for the 2019–20 season, which has been the team's highest ranking since January 2011.
+On March 7, 2020, the team made it to the semifinals in the SEC tournament in Greenville, South Carolina, with coach Mike Neighbors and were ranked #22 for the 2019–20 season, which has been the team's highest ranking since January 2011.
 This was also the first time the Lady Razorbacks have been ranked in the top 25 since 2015 and started off the season in the top 25 since 2002.